someengineering/fixinventory/docs/source/setup.rst

 Secure ckcore
 -------------

-To enforce authentication for connections to :ref:`setup-ckcore` provide ``--psk "YOURVERYSECUREPRESHAREDKEY"`` as parameter on startup.
+To enforce authentication for connections to :ref:`setup-ckcore` provide ``--psk "some-secret-pre-shared-key"`` as parameter on startup.

 .. _setup-cksh: